Tayal-S/SpringBoot-MCDA5550/README.md

 **repository**: This package contains the interfaces for the repository classes that handle database operations for the entities.

-**service**: This package contains the service classes that provide business logic for the application.
+**service**: This package contains the service classes that provides logic for the application.

 **application.properties**: This file contains the application configuration, such as the database connection details.